How to Save Like the Wealthy

 If you think you need to get a raise or start making more money to save, think again!

-There’s always a corresponding increase in lifestyle spending that comes along with the rise in income.
+There’s always a corresponding increase in lifestyle spending that comes along with the rise in your pay.
 As soon as you make that $50K more, you’ll have already mentally spent it, and there will still be nothing left to save.

 Whatever your current income, you’re accustomed to living at that level, and everything you purchase becomes necessary to your lifestyle.